-17.5 Working with other organisations
+16.5 Working with other organisations

 You are encouraged to work with other local institutions and the local authority to agree a common approach to the 16 to 19 Bursary Fund.
-This could include you working together to identify and support eligible students, pool funds and centrally manage and administer the bursary.
+This could include you working together to identify and support eligible students, pool funds, and centrally manage and administer the bursary.
 For example, one group of colleges has created a Learning Executive with representatives from each local college.
 This meets regularly and sets a consistent approach to financial support across all colleges in the area.

-17.6 Paying bursary funding to students
+16.6 Paying bursary funding to students

-You should always ensure students and their families know who they should contact if they have any queries about payments.
+You must ensure students and their families know who they should contact if they have any queries about payments.

-Some examples of different payment approaches used by institutions are:
+Some examples of different payment approaches used by institutions are below:

-- one institution involves carers and social workers in establishing the most appropriate way of getting the funding to the young person.
+One institution involves carers and social workers in establishing the most appropriate way of getting the funding to the young person.
 At the beginning of term, if the student needs specialist equipment and/or a travel pass, the college purchases this and deducts the cost from the student's overall award.
-In cases where a carer has responsibility for the young person's finances, the institution sets up meetings with them to decide how payments should be made - in another institution, a financial support advisor interviews students to decide together on the best way to deliver his or her support.
+In cases where a carer has responsibility for the young person's finances, the institution sets up meetings with them to decide how payments should be made.

+In another institution, a financial support advisor interviews students to decide together on the best way to deliver his or her support.
 They address priority areas first: travel to college, equipment costs and support with studies.
-They also discuss additional expenditure, such as university visits - one institution pays students a greater amount of funding at the start of their course so they can pay for equipment and course-related items.
+They also discuss additional expenditure, such as university visits.

+One institution pays students a greater amount of funding at the start of their course so they can pay for equipment and course-related items.
 Students use travel vouchers to pay for bus fares.
-The student services team meet with the
+The student services team meet with the students regularly to help them with budgeting.

-18. Further information
+17. Further information

-These funding rules should provide the information you need to administer the bursary and should be consulted before contacting us.
-If you have questions after reading our guidance, or if there's anything else you need help with, you can find more support in our customer help centre.
+These funding rules provide the information that you need to administer the bursary fund and must be consulted before contacting us.
+However, if you have a question that is not answered by this guide, you can contact us via our customer help portal.